kh3dron/notes/devops/mc_hosting/mc_hoster.md

         - turns out it's easy: there's an option to enable CORS on the API gateway
     - need to get the response from the API to show up on the HTML page
     - found an issue: I think my API request is wrong.
 It might show the response how I want it to, but there's currently no parameters passed to the request in the first place
+        - method execution -> mapping templates has what I need
+        - there's a section here to create a JSON blob via parsing the GET parameters
+        - this is fucking hard
+- [here] set up a CICD pipeline for better version control
+    - pretty easy on macOS, back to work
+- [here] set up react on the webapp
+    - this will help these features look less shitty
+    - CICD putting up a fight getting this to load up right away

 - [todo] replace squarer api with ec2 launcher api
 - [todo] create minecraft server on ec2